datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 ![]({{ site.baseurl }}/data/2024-04-14-Becoming-a-Birtish-Citizen/timeline.png)

-There are two phases in this whole process
+There are three phases in this whole process
 - naturalisation
+- return BRP (ILR)
 - passport

 Naturalisation is the chunkier part, and let me break that process down next: